 Respirable Dust Sampling

-When respirable dust (10 microns or less) is being collected evaluated, you will need to use a cyclone.
+When respirable dust (50% cut point of 4 microns) is being evaluated, you will need to use a cyclone.
 This is a sampling device that excludes dust particles larger than the respirable size.
 Depending on the type of cyclone used, a two-or three-piece cassette may be needed, so make sure you cheque before ordering.
-NIOSH 0600 recommends sampling rates of 1.7 Lpm or 2.2 Lpm (depending on the type of cyclone used), for a maximum of 400 liters.
+NIOSH 0600 recommends sampling rates of 1.7 Lpm or 2.5 Lpm (depending on the type of cyclone used), for a maximum of 400 liters.

 Inhalable (inspirable) Dust Sampling

-A different type of sampler called the IOM has been designed to collect inhalable (inspirable) dust (100 microns or less) and offers an uncomplicated method of sampling and analysis.
+A different type of sampler called the IOM has been designed to collect inhalable (inspirable) dust (50% cut point of 100 microns) and offers an uncomplicated method of sampling and analysis.
 The molded cassette has a 15-mm diametre inlet and is used with a standard personal sampling pump operating at 2 Lpm.
 Inside the tared cassette is a 25-mm PVC filter.
 Analysis is performed by post-weighing the entire cassette and filter, incorporating into the test results all particles collected during sampling, both on the filter and on the inside walls of the cassette.

 Other tests can also be performed after gravimetric determination.
 Silica exposures can be evaluated by infrared (IR) or X-ray diffraction (XRD) techniques.
 Metals analyses may also be important.
 Ideally, samples for metals analyses should be collected on preweighed MCE filters.
 These filters are easily digested in acid, whereas many times the PVC filters fail to digest completely.

-Galson Laboratories is equipped to perform all these types of analyses.
-Our price for dust analyses is $19.00 per sample.
+SGS Galson Laboratories is equipped to perform all these types of analyses.
 Preweighed, matched weight, IOM filter cassettes are available.
 Please call our client services department at 888-432-5227 to request a prep or to obtain more information on dust sampling collection.